named-data/ndn-cxx/docs/manpages/ndnsec-key-gen.rst

 .. option:: -t <type>, --type <type>

-   Type of key to generate. "r" for RSA (the default), "e" for ECDSA.
+   Type of key to generate. "r" for RSA, "e" for ECDSA (the default).

 .. option:: -k <keyidtype>, --keyid-type <keyidtype>